What are mouth ulcers?

 Dental Health QuizTake the Dental Health Quiz to test your IQ of oral hygiene, cavities, and common tongue and gum diseases.
 This quiz covers healthy mouths and teeth from brushing to flossing and everything in between check-ups!

 How to Cure Mouth Ulcers Fast NaturallyLearn what medical treatments can help ease your mouth ulcer and blister symptoms and speed up your recovery.
+What to know about canker sores and treatments for canker sore pain relief.

 Your Breath and HealthBad breath causes include snoring, gum disease, acid reflux, respiratory infections, tonsil stones, diabetes, liver failure, kidney failure, H. pylori, dehydration, infections, and use of certain medications.
 Bad breath cures or remedies depend on the underlying cause.
 Some people use bad breath toothpaste or mouthwash to combat the problem.